Graduate diploma: India

-In India the graduate diploma, comes one level before a master's degree–level qualification which are usually is a 1/2-year specialized programs.
-Certain institutes provide master's level programs with increased number lower credit courses for two years.
-At times for transnational equivalency the same is casually noted as graduate diplomas.
-Advanced diplomas provided are equivalent to a post-baccalaureate diploma; this is a one to three-year course.
+In India the graduate diploma, comes one level before a master's degree–level qualification which are usually 3/4-year specialized programs.
+Certain institutes provide master's level programs with an increased number of lower credit courses for two years.
+At times, for transnational equivalency, these degrees are referred to as graduate diplomas.
+Advanced diplomas provided are equivalent to a post-baccalaureate diploma; these are equivalent to a one to three-year course.

 Ireland

-In the Republic of Ireland, the graduate diploma or post-graduate diploma is a level 9 award on the National Framework of Qualifications (NFQ) which is the same level as a masters degree.
+In Ireland, the graduate diploma or post-graduate diploma is a level 9 award on the National Framework of Qualifications (NFQ) which is the same level as a masters degree.
 The higher diploma is an award at level 8, the same level as an honours bachelor's degree.
 These programmes generally consist of one year of full-time study and are usually taken after, and/or in a different subject from, an earlier bachelor's degree.
 A wide variety of courses are offered; it is also possible to progress to a master's degree.

 The diploma is generally in two forms: